noahbliss/mortar/README.md

 LUKS1 and LUKS2 are both supported.

-Mortar aims to be distribution agnostic.
-Initial developments are on Arch Linux and Debian Linux.
+Mortar is modular and designed to be distribution agnostic, but Debian receives the most love.

 Security note with TPM2: Clevis allows anyone with root access to fetch sufficent private data to unlock the drive.
 Protect the root account.
 With TPM1.2 Mortar leverages READ_STCLEAR to make this more difficult (thanks morbitzer).
 I'm investigating a way to make tpm2 work *without* clevis down the road.